rsxdalv/tts-generation-webui/README.md

 * Move all core conda packages to init_mamba scripts.
 * Upgrade the installer to include a web-based UI
 * Add conda storage optimizer extension
+* Hotfix: New init_app bug that caused the installer to freeze

 Apr 11:
 * Add AP BWE upscaling extension